pablodecm/phd_thesis/src/102_chapter_2.md

 per unit of area per unit of time crossing each other in the interaction volume.
-Given a certain physical process characterised by a cross section $\sigma$, the number of collisions $n_c$ expected to ocurr by unit of time, also known as the rate of such collisions, can be expressed as:
+Given a certain physical process characterised by a cross section $\sigma$, the number of collisions $n_c$ expected to occur by unit of time, also known as the rate of such collisions, can be expressed as:
 $$ \frac{dn_c}{dt} = \mathcal{L}(t) \cdot \sigma$$ {#eq:lumi_rate}
 thus the luminosity $\mathcal{L}$ is proportional to the number of